-Robert le Kyng Primary School's SRP is part of our primary school.
+Robert Le Kyng Primary School is a mainstream primary school.
 It is resourced to meet the additional needs of up to 10 children who have a physical disability who, without such provision, would be unable to access a mainstream curriculum.
 The school has a 2 class intake each year.
-This offer is relevant to those accessing the Special Resources Provision (Physical Impairment) Unit.
-The mainstream school has its own Information Report.
+This offer is relevant to those accessing the mainstream classes and not the Special Resources Provision.
+The SRP has its own Information Report.